 - Select a PDF printer from the Preview on device drop-down list to view a preview of the template in the dialogue.

-The PDF label printing setup is now complete.
-You can print some test labels to check that everything is set up correctly and adjust the settings if necessary.
+Print some test labels to check that everything is set up correctly and adjust the settings if necessary.
 For how and where you can print labels, see Printing Labels.
 If there are any issues or problems with label printing, see Label Printing Troubleshooting.

 Editing and Managing Label Printers and Templates